The Blackeyed Susans: Melbourne 1992–present

 "Let’s Live", the first single from Mouth to Mouth, was released in June 1995.
-It contained several bonus tracks not available on the album, including a Suicide-styled reworking of the Springsteen track, "State Trooper".
-"Mary Mac" (September) was the album's second single, again with bonus tracks not previously available, including a version of the Go-Betweens track, "Dive for Your Memory".
+It contained several bonus tracks not available on the album, including a Suicide-styled reworking of the Bruce Springsteen track "State Trooper".
+"Mary Mac" (September) was the album's second single, again with bonus tracks not previously available, including a version of the Go-Betweens track "Dive for Your Memory".
 It is the band's most successful thus far and an essential part of their set list.

-After recording the album the line-up of Box, Luscombe, Kakulas, Snarski were joined by a new drummer, Mark Dawson (ex-John Kennedy's Love Gone Wrong, Ed Kuepper Band).
+After recording the album, the line-up of Box, Luscombe, Kakulas, and Snarski were joined by a new drummer, Mark Dawson (ex–John Kennedy's Love Gone Wrong, Ed Kuepper Band).
 They toured nationally from late in 1994 and throughout 1995, and ended the year with a tribute show to Elvis Presley on New Year's Eve.
 This became an annual event: they returned to The Corner Hotel, Melbourne, to play the best and the worst of the Presley's back catalogue each year, concluding in 1998.

-A national tour supporting Australian musician, Paul Kelly, occurred in 1996.
+A national tour supporting Australian musician Paul Kelly occurred in 1996.
 They signed with American Recordings, which issued Mouth to Mouth in May for the North American market.
 The band travelled to New York to play with Johnny Cash, at CMJ in September, before touring the US and Canada.
-In December a live extended play, Some Night, Somewhere, was released and was also included as a Christmas bonus disc for an expanded version of Mouth to Mouth.
+In December, a live extended play, Some Night, Somewhere, was released, and it was also included as a Christmas bonus disc for an expanded version of Mouth to Mouth.
 It provides eight tracks from a gig at the Continental Café, Melbourne, in Easter of that year.
-The relationship with American Recordings was short lived: the label dropped the group from their roster, along with most of their other international acts, in 1997.
+The relationship with American Recordings was short-lived: the label dropped the group from their roster, along with most of their other international acts, in 1997.

-During 1997 the band recorded their fourth studio album, Spin the Bottle, which was released in July via Hi Gloss.
+During 1997, the band recorded their fourth studio album, Spin the Bottle, which was released in July via Hi Gloss.
 It was co-produced by Kakulas and Van Vugt, with ten new songs and a cover version of Billie Holiday's "You're My Thrill".
 The lead single, "Smokin' Johnny Cash", was issued ahead of the album in May.
 It was listed on the Triple J Hottest 100, 1997.
-On 9 July 1997 they performed on the RMITV show, Under Melbourne Tonight, "Episode 5".
+On 9 July 1997, they performed on the RMITV show Under Melbourne Tonight, "Episode 5".